Online advertising is huge. And so are ad frauds.

 There are three major methods used in ad fraud detection:

-Signature-based method uses a set of patterns to detect suspicious actions, impressions, clicks, or traffic.
+- The signature-based method uses a set of patterns to detect suspicious actions, impressions, clicks, or traffic.
 It compares patterns with the monitored activity and determines whether it is suspicious and worthy of further investigation.
 In result, fraudulent activity can be shut off before it settles in.

 6. Use universal whitelist and blacklist domains